PavelLaptev/Figma-Auto-Layout-Styles/README.md

 ## 🧞‍♂️  How it works

 The plugin works in the same way as sharable styles in Figma.
 But the plugin stores these styles as a JSON file.
-You can add so many compositions as you want and save them separately as a layouts configuration.
+You can add so many layouts as you want and save them separately as a layouts configuration.

 ---